General structure of gauge boson propagator and its spectra in a hot magnetized medium: Form Factors

 \section{Form Factors}

-Before computing the various form factors associated with the general structure we note following points:
+Before computing the various form factors associated with the general structure we note the following points:

-\begin{enumerate} \item Now we note that the magnetic field generated during the non-central HIC is time dependent which is believed to decrease rapidly with time~\cite{Bzdak:2012fr,McLerran:2013hla}.
+\begin{enumerate} \item The magnetic field generated during the non-central HIC is time dependent but is believed to decrease rapidly with time~\cite{Bzdak:2012fr,McLerran:2013hla}.
 It would be extremely complicated to work with a time dependent magnetic field.
+Instead we work by considering a constant background magnetic field along with some limiting conditions so that the effect of magnetic field can be incorporated analytically.
+We note here that incorporation of magnetic field to the heat bath introduces another scale in the system.
+Beside the fermion mass $m_f$ and the temperature $T$, the additional scale is the strength of magnetic field $B$.
+Below we would discuss the different domains of scales:

-Instead one can work in two limiting conditions to analytically incorporate the effects of magnetic field into the system.
-At the time of the collision, the value of the magnetic field $B$ is very high compared to the temperature $T$ ($T^2<eB$ where $e$ is the electronic charge) as estimated upto the order of $eB \sim 15 m_\pi^2$ in the LHC at CERN~\cite{Skokov:2009qp}.
+{\sf a) Strong Field Approximation:} At the time of the collision, the value of the magnetic field $B$ is estimated upto the order of $|eB| \sim 15 m_\pi^2$ (where $e$ is the electronic charge, $m_\pi$ is the mass of a pion), which is very high compared to the temperature $T$ and $m_f$ in the LHC at CERN~\cite{Skokov:2009qp}.
 Also in the dense sector, neutron stars (NS), or more specifically magnetars are known to possess strong enough magnetic field~\cite{Duncan:1992hi,Chakrabarty:1997ef,Bandyopadhyay:1997kh}.
-The effect of the strong enough magnetic field can be incorporated via a simplified Lowest Landau Level (LLL) approximation which considers that in such strong magnetic fields, fermions are basically confined within the LLL.
-Again, a rapidly decaying magnetic field provides us another simplified situation in the regime where it becomes sufficiently weaker than the associated temperature scale ($T^2>eB$).
-In this weakly magnetized hot medium one can write down the corrections due to the magnetic field as the higher order perturbations to the unmagnetized part.
-In the following two sections \ref{sfa} and \ref{wfa} we will, respectively, work on strong ($m_f^2 < T^2 < eB$) and weak ($m^2_f < |eB| < T^2$) field approximation for convenience.
+The effect of this strong enough magnetic field can be incorporated via a simplified Lowest Landau Level (LLL) approximation in which fermions are basically confined within the LLL.
+In the sec.~\ref{sfa} we will work on strong field approximation with a scale hierarchy, $m_f < T < \sqrt{|eB|}$, where the loop momentum $K\sim T$ within HTL approximation.